 TIP 7: USE PLYWOOD DECK WATERPROOFING

-We highly recommend you use exterior grade, tongue and groove, good one side (G1S) or sanded one side 5/8″ or 3/4″ untreated plywood for your final waterproof deck surface.
+We recommend using exterior grade, tongue and groove, standard 5/8” or 3/4” untreated plywood for waterproof deck surface.
 Also use treated deck screws to fasten the tongue and groove plywood to the wood joists.
 Screws provide a better grip than nails and screws don’t relax the way nails do once the sundeck has been used for many years.
 Screw plywood flooring every 6″ around the perimeter and use 6″ spacing on the center joists.
 Ensure that you set the screw heads just below the deck surface and stagger the layout of your plywood sheets leaving 1/8″ expansion joints between all panels.
 DO NOT USE TREATED PLYWOOD!

 TIP 8: INSTALL ECONODEK™ VINYL DECK FLOORING